onap/integration/docs/docs_vFWDT.rst

 The prepared Traffic Distribution Workflow has following steps:

-- Workflow sends placement request to Optimization Framework (**1**) specific information about vPKG and vFW-SINK models and VNF-ID of vFW that we want to migrate traffic out from.
+- Workflow sends placement request to Optimization Framework (**1**) specific information about the vPKG and vFW-SINK models and VNF-ID of vFW that we want to migrate traffic out from.
   Optimization Framework role is to find the vFW-SINK VNF/VF-module instance where traffic should be migrated to and vPKG which will be associated with this vFW.
-  Altough in our case the calculation is very simple the mechanism is ready to work for service instances with VNF having houndreds of VF-odules spread accross different data centers.
+  Although in our case the calculation is very simple, the mechanism is ready to work for instances of services with VNF having houndreds of VF-modules spread accross different cloud regions.

 - Optimization Framework takes from the Policy Framework policies (**2-3**) for VNFs and for relations between each other (in our case there is checked ACTIVE status of vFW-SINK and vPKG VF-modules and the Region to which they belong)

-- Optimization Framework, base on the information from the polcies and service topology information taken from A&AI (**4-11**), offers traffc distribution anchor and destination canidates' pairs (**12-13**) (pairs of VF-modules data with information about their V-Servers and their network interfaces).
+- Optimization Framework, base on the information from the polcies and service topology information taken from A&AI (**4-11**), offers traffic distribution anchor and destination canidates' pairs (**12-13**) (pairs of VF-modules data with information about their V-Servers and their network interfaces).
 This information is returned to the workflow script (**14**).

 - Information from Optimization Framework can be used to construct APPC LCM requests for DistributeTrafficCheck and DistributeTraffic commands (**15, 24, 33, 42**).
 This information is used to fill CDT templates with proper data for further Ansible playbooks execution (**17, 26, 35, 44**)